tsi-cooperative/tsi-dpdp-cms/README.md

 # TSI DPDP Consent Management System
 An open-source consent management system compliant with India's DPDP Act, 2023

-Note: The solution is currently at a prototype stage.
-Once the project is a bit stable with the minimum features needed to run a proper Consent Manager, we will share installation instructions for anyone to download and try it out.
+Note: The solution is currently a prototype.
+Once we've stabilized the core features required for a robust Consent Manager, we'll provide installation instructions for you to download and try.

 ## Progress Update